aaronw-dev/aaronw-dev/README.md

 # Hey, I'm Aaron.
-I'm a 15-year-old developer who works with C#, Python, and JavaScript, creating games and websites.
-My hobbies include robotics and snowboarding.
-Welcome to my GitHub page!
+I'm a 15-year-old who loves programming, robotics, and game development.
+I code with C#, Python, and JavaScript.
+I also write a blog that documents the random things I do.
+Some of my hobbies include gaming and driving remote control vehicles.